rodrigoberriel/streetview-crosswalk-classification/datasets/README.md

 ![SamplesGOPRO](https://github.com/rodrigoberriel/streetview-crosswalk-classification/blob/master/images/samples-gopro.png)

-Download [here](https://drive.google.com/drive/folders/1x2FWpCpzv8TLwAGigRa3eEbWcvr3E5xT?usp=sharing).
-The images are in the `WITH_CROSSWALK.tar.gz` (the sequences that have at least one crosswalk) and `WITHOUT_CROSSWALK.tar.gz` (the sequences without any crosswalk); and the annotations in the `gopro.txt` file.
+Download [here](https://drive.google.com/drive/folders/1n1AuMgVLXTKiwONJDInoeOUlnkw5f6oB?usp=sharing).
+The images are in the `WITH_CROSSWALK.zip` (the sequences that have at least one crosswalk) and `WITHOUT_CROSSWALK.zip` (the sequences without any crosswalk); and the annotations in the `gopro.txt` file.